ppy/osu-wiki/news/2024/2024-02-29-osumania-7k-world-cup-2024-concludes.md

 *What were your favourite charts in the pool, if there are any?
 Are there any favourites among the ones you worked on?*

 > The most obvious one is [Evening](https://osu.ppy.sh/users/2193881)'s chart of [rosso](https://osu.ppy.sh/beatmapsets/2134144), the tiebreaker for the Finals round.
-He spent four months working it.
+He spent four months working on it.
 It is hardly recognizable now compared to what it was a few months ago.
 The reception to it was equally crazy as well, and it also produced [one of the best endings to a match](https://www.twitch.tv/videos/2066497602?t=1h5m19s) I've ever seen.
 >
 > I thought [zeno](https://osu.ppy.sh/users/6576888)'s [Hi Genjitsu Tohi](https://osu.ppy.sh/beatmapsets/1885701#mania/4490678) (Finals LN2) was neat as well.
 It is a lot closer to traditional *O2Jam* patterns than people have previously seen in the tournament.
 The people asked for shields after 2023, and that is what they got.
 >
-> [_Yiiiii](https://osu.ppy.sh/users/6066359)'s round of 24 tiebreaker, [Majestic 12](https://osu.ppy.sh/beatmapsets/2119554#mania/4452392), was cool as well.
-I think it was very well balanced, and the chart is just fun to play.
+> [_Yiiiii](https://osu.ppy.sh/users/6066359)'s Round of 24 tiebreaker, [Majestic 12](https://osu.ppy.sh/beatmapsets/2119554#mania/4452392), was cool as well.
+I think it was very well-balanced, and the chart is just fun to play.
 It also introduced me to this banger of a song, so thanks for that!
 It was interesting seeing people's reactions to various players missing on the seemingly easy breaks in the match, though.
 A lot of people who don't play 7K osu!mania thought people were missing on easy parts for no reason.
 If only they knew…

 *Any messages you want to impart to the team?
 Or to anyone who wants to become part of any tournament's map selection team?*